 Another traveler’s loss could be your gain, thanks to Roomer, which lets you buy unwanted hotel room reservations at a reduced rate.

 “The site connects you with travelers who are stuck with a reservation they can’t cancel, but who are willing to sell and transfer the reservation at a discount,” said Woroch.

 Don’t expect them to advertise this fact, but many hotels will match a competitor’s lower price if you ask, Woroch said.
 Many third-party sites, like Hotels.com, will also price match.

 If you can travel during the week, you might be able to save a bundle on lodging.
 According to Woroch, most hotels offer significant discounts for stays Sunday through Thursday.
 If you must stay during the weekend, try to book a business hotel, which tends to be busier during the week.

 Vacation Expense No. 7: Travel Insurance

-Travel insurance can cost from 4 percent to 8 percent of the total price of your vacation, according to Travel Insurance Review.
+Travel insurance can cost from 4% to 8% of the total price of your vacation, according to Travel Insurance Review.
 Here are some ways to cut travel insurance costs without sacrificing your peace of mind.

 Don’t Insure Your Hotel or Rental Car

-Hotels and rental car agencies often allow customers to cancel and get a full refund, so there’s no reason to pay a higher premium to insure these portions of the trip, said Damian Tysdal, founder of Travel Insurance Review.
+Hotels and rental car agencies often allow customers to cancel and get a full refund, so there’s no reason to pay a higher premium to insure these portions of the trip, said Damian Tysdal, founder of Travel Insurance Review and CoverTrip.com.
 However, travelers should review their specific policies before making decisions.